HumanSignal/label-studio/docs/source/guide/ml_create.md

     self.model = self.load_my_model()
 ```

-There are special variables provided by the inherited class:
+The inherited class provides special variables that you can use:
 - `self.parsed_label_config` is a Python dict that provides a Label Studio project config structure.
-See [ref for details]().
-Use might want to use this to align your model input/output with Label Studio labeling configuration;
+See the [Tags documentation](/tags) and [Template documentation](/templates) for some examples of labeling configurations.
+You might want to use this variable to align your model input or output with the Label Studio labeling configuration.
-- `self.label_config` is a raw labeling config string;
+- `self.label_config` is a raw labeling configuration string.
-- `self.train_output` is a Python dict with the results of the previous model training runs (the output of the `fit()` method described bellow) Use this if you want to load the model for the next updates for active learning and model fine-tuning.
+- `self.train_output` is a Python dict that contains the results of the previous model training runs, which is the same as the output of the `fit()` method in your code, defined in the [training call section](ml_create.html#Training-call).
+Use this variable to load the model for active learning updates and fine-tuning.

 After you define the loaders, you can define two methods for your model: an inference call and a training call.